eberle1080/portguard/README.md

 # portguard

-This little project is intended to be a client-server system.
-The server is written in python and runs on a router (specifically a NAT router).
-It accepts connections from the client.
-It opens ports for a set amount of time (specified in seconds), and then closes the hole.
-It is designed so that you can open a port for yourself wherever you are.
-It uses XMLRPC for communication.
-The client is written in PHP.
-Technically, no authentication is necessary, but I figured it would be a good idea to force people to log in.
-Once logged in, users can open ports for themselves using the web interface.
+Portguard is my own little project intended to allow LDAP users to punch holes in the firewall for themselves.
+After a certain period of time (in incrememts defined by the sysadmin), the holes are closed automatically.
+This is accomplished with a client-server system.
+A python daemon runs on the router, opening / forwarding ports, and then closing them at a specified time.
+A PHP web client allows users to communicate with this daemon.

+This project runs under linux, and requires python, php (with xmlrpc), iptables, and apache.
+It is released under the GPL v2 license.

 ## Goals